urbanjost/M_intrinsics/md/STORAGE_SIZE.md

      integer,intent(in),optional :: kind
 ```
   **a** may be of any type and kind.
 If it is polymorphic it shall not
-  be an undeﬁned pointer.
+  be an undefined pointer.
 If it is unlimited polymorphic or has any
   deferred type parameters, it shall not be an unallocated allocatable
-  variable or a disassociated or undeﬁned pointer.
+  variable or a disassociated or undefined pointer.

-  The kind type parameter of the returned value is that speciﬁed by
+  The kind type parameter of the returned value is that specified by
   the value of **kind**; otherwise, the kind type parameter is that of
   default integer type.